Thomas Lyle Williams: Career

 In Chicago, Williams first went to work for Montgomery Ward, a firm printing a mail-order catalog founded in 1872.
 After Montgomery Ward, he opened his own mail-order business.

-In 1915, Williams, then 19 years old, seeing his sister Maybel using a homemade mixture of petroleum jelly, coal dust and burnt cork to darken her eyelashes, had the idea to create a commercial product to enhance the eyes.
+In 1915, Williams, then 19 years old, seeing his sister Mabel using a homemade mixture of petroleum jelly, coal dust and burnt cork to darken her eyelashes, had the idea to create a commercial product to enhance the eyes.
 His own attempt was not a success but then he commissioned a drug manufacturer, and the resulting product was something that he could sell: the Lash-Brow.

 In 1917 Williams started producing eyebrow beautifier and cake eyelash, calling the product Maybelline, inspired by his sister Mabel.
 Maybelline was the first mascara produced in America.
 In 1929 Williams expanded the production to eye shadow and eyebrow pencils.

 After World War II Maybelline became an international venture.
 Williams moved to California with his life partner, Emery Shaver.
 They bought Rudolph Valentino's house in the Hollywood Hills.
 Shaver and Williams were in charge of advertising for the company, and in particular, Shaver contracted the movie stars of the time to promote Maybelline products.
 The headquarters of Maybelline remained in Chicago.
 When Shaver died in 1964, Williams was deeply affected by the loss.
 He sold the business in 1968.
 In 2001, Maybelline became "Maybelline New York".